signalfx/splunk-otel-collector/deployments/nomad/README.md

 ### Agent

-The Splunk OpenTelemetry Collector can run as an `agent` by registering a [system](https://www.nomadproject.io/docs/schedulers#system) job.
+The Splunk OpenTelemetry Collector can run as an `agent` by registering [system](https://www.nomadproject.io/docs/schedulers#system) job.

 ```shell-session